tweag/python-monorepo-example/2019-02-06-mapping-open-source.md

 where the forces are balanced.
 The equilibrium distance is smaller for nodes with low degree and larger for nodes with high degrees.

-Getting a nice visualization is then a matter of fine-tuning the correponding parameters of the force simulation in gephi, together with the color scheme and the node sizes, until the structure of the graph becomes most evident.
+Getting a nice visualization is then a matter of fine-tuning the corresponding parameters of the force simulation in gephi, together with the color scheme and the node sizes, until the structure of the graph becomes most evident.